blairanderson/serverlessconsultants/plugins/serverless-plugin-iopipe.md

 Check out an [example here](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml).

 # How Does it Work?
-`serverless-plugin-iopipe` outputs a file that imports and wraps the function handlers defined in `serverless.yml` with IOpipe so you don't have to.
+`serverless-plugin-iopipe` outputs files that import and wrap the function handlers defined in `serverless.yml` with IOpipe so you don't have to.
 It allows you to deploy and upgrade multiple functions simultaneously.

+# Commands
+- `sls iopipe clean` This command cleans up your project folder of extraneous `*-iopipe.js` files if needed.
+This can be useful when using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.

 # Options
 Beyond the required $IOPIPE_TOKEN environment variable, some options can be set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`.
 [See Example](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml)